atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 signs labeling areas of refuge but does not have to be raised.
 Area of refuge signs can be incorporated into required exit signs.
-Requirements for tactile signs address raised characters, braille, finish and contrast, separation from raised borders, and location (i.e., 48" -- 60" AFF measured to the baseline of raised characters), and other features.
+Requirements for tactile signs address raised characters, braille, finish and contrast, separation from raised borders, and location (i.e., 48&Prime; to 60&Prime;
+AFF measured to the baseline of raised characters), and other features.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe13.jpg){: .img-large}